DaveP80/googleSheetsBot/ReadME.md

 fill in `readGoogleSheets/.env` with your google app security password.

-Sheets id can be find in the url of a google sheet.
+Sheets id can be found in the url of a google sheet.

 html in the `writeEmails()` function can be edited for whatever you want.

 consider this code snippet to edit the `msg['Subject'] = "function test"`

+use mailtrap.io to test sending emails from a list of real email addresses. if not test this with your personal email addresses.

 ```
 import random